-The Master of Public Administration (MPA) Program requires students to successfully complete a total of 42 hours of coursework while maintaining a 3.0 GPA.
-In order to facilitate a rigorous yet professional academic experience, the MPA Program requires that student enrollment in core curriculum is sequential as possible.
+The Master of Public Administration (MPA) Program requires students to successfully complete a total of 36 hours of coursework while maintaining a 3.0 GPA.
+To facilitate a rigorous yet professional academic experience, the MPA Program requires that student enrollment in core curriculum is sequential as possible.
 The sequentially ordering of enrollment in core curriculum is intended to provide students with a foundation of knowledge from which to build upon as students navigate additionally required coursework.
 This is particularly important for students achieving the expertise required of a degreed professional public administrator.

 MPA Core Courses: